npomfret/ui-research/glassmorphism-research.md

 - **CodePen:** Many examples of interactive glass UIs.
 Search for "glassmorphism" and "backdrop-filter".
 - **Apple's Human Interface Guidelines for visionOS:** Provides the design philosophy behind the spatial interface.
 - **YouTube Tutorials:** Numerous video guides demonstrate these techniques visually.
+- **Composite Global – Top UX Trends 2025:** Highlights the Liquid Glass direction and other depth-driven patterns in modern OSes.